Malini Agarwal: Radio

 Agarwal started her radio career as a Radio Jockey with WIN 94.6 in Mumbai, which later became Go 92.5 and then Radio One 94.3.
 Some of the shows she hosted included Horn OK Please, 225, Tiger Time with Malini, Overdrive and Malini till Midnight.
 Agarwal worked her way up to Programming Director before she decided to transition to digital TV, becoming Channel V India's Head of Digital Content.
-Although she no longer hosts her own show, Agarwal continues to be a regular contributor to radio shows, including a weekly call-in with the BBC Asia Network.
+Agarwal previously was a regular contributor to radio shows, including a weekly call-in with the BBC Asia Network.

 MissMalini.com

 MissMalini.com was founded as a hobby blog in 2008, as an extension to the gossip column Agarwal had been writing on the side for many years, with Mumbai tabloid Mid-Day.
 Following a surge in readership, she decided to leave Channel V to focus full-time on the blog.
 The blog draws inspiration from international sites such as PerezHilton and PopSugar covering all aspects of Bollywood and celebrity life.
 It also covers the latest in Indian and international fashion trends, along with lifestyle content such as Travel, Food, and Nightlife.
 MissMalini.com is also the official blogging partner for fashion properties in India like Lakme Fashion Week, Blender's Pride Fashion Tour, and India Resort Fashion Week.
 The blog has also covered fashion events outside of India, most recently Cape Town Fashion Week 2012.

 Agarwal is also related with her show "Inside access with Miss Malini" where she meets several celebrities and does fun stuff together.
 Season 1 has finished airing, with season 2 in progress.

 Agarwal and her blog missmalini.com are regularly featured in leading digital and print fashion and lifestyle publications, including Elle, Cosmopolitan, Harper's Bazaar, Grazia, Femina (India), and Glamrs.com among others.
 In December 2021, the company was acquired MyGlamm for an undisclosed amount.

+In December 2021, Malini Agarwal's company, MissMalini, was acquired by the Good Glamm Group.
+Following this, the group consolidated Plixxo, Winkl, Vidooly, Bulbul, and MissMalini's influencer and talent management division, forming Good Creator Co.
+Malini is now a co-founder of Good Creator Co.
+It is the largest influencer platform.